Healthcare: Security & HIPAA Readiness Brief

 Common risk scenarios

-- Account takeover: compromised email or admin accounts lead to broad access to systems.
+- Account takeover: compromised email or administrative accounts grant broad access to clinical systems, billing platforms, and patient records.

-- Vendor access drift: third parties retain access long after a project ends.
+- Vendor access drift: third parties retain credentials and network access long after a project or engagement ends, creating unmonitored entry points into clinical environments.

-- Legacy devices: clinical devices with limited patching become footholds without segmentation.
+- Legacy clinical devices: imaging systems, monitors, and other devices with limited or no patching capability become attack footholds without proper network segmentation.

 Controls that move the needle